CSC591-MASE-ASA/x9115asa/hw/CODE10/Readme.md

 #### Genetic Algorithm Runs

 Using the parameter list generated from the DE loop we are now in a position to run tuned GA for comparison with untuned GA.
-The GA program uses the following input parameters to run
+The GA program uses the following input parameters to run. <br />
 1. Optimizer: dtlz1, dtlz3, dtlz5 & dtlz7
 2. Number of objectives: 2/4/6/8
 3. Number of decisions: 10/20/40